ajaytitarmare/Power-Bi---Atliq-Hospitality-Analysis/README.md

 * **Power BI** – Dashboard creation and visualization
 * **Excel / CSV** – Data source
 * **DAX** – For calculated measures in Power BI

-If you like, I can also prepare a **matching short GitHub repository description** and **SEO-friendly tags** so your repo is easier to find.
-That way, when someone searches for hospitality dashboards or hotel analytics, yours will appear higher.